 To help you understand how, exactly, this works, here are a few real-life examples from modern nonprofits:

 Malaria No More

-The above snapshot of the end of the year fundraising campaign landing page that we did for Malaria No More, an outstanding example of behavioral economics at work (and contributed to 165% year-over-year increase in fundraising dollars!).
+The above snapshot of the end of the year fundraising campaign landing page that we created for Malaria No More, an outstanding example of behavioral economics at work which contributed to a 165% year-over-year increase in fundraising dollars!

 In this case, the tenant being used is called anchoring.
 Anchoring is a common behavioral economics tactic that’s used when an organization wants to encourage people to make donations.

 Here’s an example of how it works: in one 2011 study, two groups were asked if they would be willing to make a contribution designed to save tens of thousands of offshore seabirds from a toxic oil spill by making a charitable donation.
 The first group was asked if they’d be willing to donate $5.

 The second group in the study wasn’t asked to donate a specified amount.
 At the end of the study, the group that was asked just to make a $5 contribution made an average donation of $20 per person, while the group that was not anchored to a contribution amount made an average contribution of $143.
 The low “anchor” of $5 resulted in lower donation amounts on average.